NikitaKonkov/NikitaKonkov/README.md

 - ⚡ Fun fact: ...
 -->

-# Welcome to My GitHub Profile! 💥
+# Welcome to My GitHub Profile!

 ## About Me
-I'm 5ymbi1r0n, a developer who loves to work with old game consoles and writing code in various programming languages.
+I'm Nikita, a developer who loves to work with old game consoles and writing code in various programming languages.

 ## Interests
 - 🎮  Game Consoles
-- 💻  Assembly Language
 - 🖥   Low-Level Programming
 - 💾  Game Development